CRS-Diff: Controllable Remote Sensing Image Generation with Diffusion Model: Experiments

-\textit{Multi-conditional image generation.} We conducted tests under multiple conditions, but it is worth noting that conflicts may arise among these conditions, and in the context of remote sensing images, even minor distortions can render the entire image meaningless, distinguishing from natural images.
+We conducted tests under multiple conditions, but it is worth noting that conflicts may arise among these conditions, and in the context of RS images, even minor distortions can render the entire image meaningless, distinguishing from natural images.
 Therefore, in \cref{fig:control_image2}, we present the results generated under the influence of multiple conditions, striving to minimize conflicts between these conditions.
 Utilizing textual guidance, CRS-Diff excels in generative capacity, controllability, and realism, successfully completing the synthesis of the target image.
-Despite the weak conditional information of our image (on the left side of the third row), a clear result is still achievable.
-However, without textual guidance, the quality of the synthesized image significantly degrades (the last two rows), evident in blurred lines and indistinct borders.
+Meanwhile, the generated images demonstrate sufficient diversity.